MK-Kwon/Project2/README.md

 ### Deployed App: http://roadstar2020.herokuapp.com/

 # RoadStar
-This application helps users to find motorcycle and car events around them as well as keep track of their favourite vehicles and motorbikes.
-It also lets the users to search car/motorbike info by inputting the VIN and also any parts been recalled.
+This application helps users to find motorcycle and car events around them as well as keep track of their favourite vehicles.
+Users can also search car/motorbike info by inputting the VIN and find recalls for a specific vehicle.

 <img src="Members Page.png" width="100%" height="auto">
 <img src="login page screen shot.png" width="100%" height="auto">